Nucleus .Net Core CMS

 Note: A Nucleus layout is a Razor view which renders partial HTML - it does not contain <html> or <body> tags.
 Nucleus renders a full HTML page including all required elements "around" your layout.

 Tip: Use @Html.AddStyle to add your CSS stylesheets.
 Nucleus automatically detects duplicate CSS stylesheets, and renders <link> tags with the appropriate attributes.
 Use the special characters ~! to represent the path of your layout (cshtml file) - the example above is referencing a default.css file in the same location as the layout.
 The AddStyle function is provided by the Nucleus.ViewFeatures namespace.
 If you need to add links to javascript files, use @Html.AddScript.
-You can also use the characters ~# to represent the root path for your extension.
+You can also use the characters ~# to represent the root path of your extension.

 Containers